tris203/hawtkeys.nvim/README.md

 # ⌨️🔥 hawtkeys.nvim

-**hawtkeys.nvim** is a nvim plugin for finding and suggesting memorable and easy to press keys for your nvim shortcuts.
+**hawtkeys.nvim** is a nvim plugin for finding and suggesting memorable and easy-to-press keys for your nvim shortcuts.
-It takes into consideration keyboard layout, easy to press combinations and memorable phrases, and excludes already mapped combinations to provide you with suggested keys for your commands
+It takes into consideration keyboard layout, easy-to-press combinations and memorable phrases, and excludes already mapped combinations to provide you with suggested keys for your commands

 ## 📦 Installation
 Installation instructions to follow, but as usual with package managers